Executive Coaching ROI

 Here’s the honest caveat: most ROI surveys ask leaders who chose coaching whether it worked, so their ROI tends to skew positive.
 The 3-7x range is consistent, but ROI depends on your role, the specificity of your goals and feedback, your willingness and capability to do the work, and how you track results.

 Before you invest, talk to a few coaches.
 Ask how they measure outcomes, how they structure engagements, and what they expect from you.
 If you want to see what a structured coaching session looks like before committing, we offer a free 55-minute High Performance Executive Coaching Test Drive.
-Real coaching on your actual challenges, not a sales pitch.
+Real coaching on your challenges, not a sales pitch.

-How do you calculate executive coaching ROI for your situation?
+Calculate coaching ROI for your situation

-Time you're giving away
+Time you’re giving away.

-Most leaders I coach spend 5 to 15 hours per week on work their teams could own: re-explaining decisions, sitting in meetings where someone else could represent them, fixing problems that started with unclear expectations.
+Most leaders we coach spend 5 to 15 hours per week on work their teams could own: re-explaining decisions, sitting in meetings where someone else could represent them, fixing problems that started with unclear expectations.
 A VP earning $250,000 who reclaims 5 hours per week frees up roughly $60,000 a year in productive capacity.
-That's arithmetic, not a coaching estimate.
-(For a deeper look at what coaching costs and what you're paying for, see What Does Executive Coaching Cost?)
+That’s arithmetic, not a coaching estimate.
+(For a deeper look at what coaching costs and what you’re paying for, see What Does Executive Coaching Cost?)

-Team engagement
+Team engagement.

-Global engagement sits at 21%, with manager engagement declining from 30% to 27% (Gallup, 2024), representing an estimated $438 billion in lost productivity worldwide.
+Global engagement sits at 21%, with manager engagement declining from 30% to 27% (Gallup, 2024).
+That costs an estimated $438 billion in lost productivity worldwide.
 Your managers shape 70% of the difference between an engaged team and a disengaged one (Gallup, 2024).
-Their daily habits, how they manage 1:1s, give feedback, and set priorities, affect your team's output more than strategy, perks, or company culture combined.
+Their daily habits, how they manage 1:1s, give feedback, and set priorities, affect your team’s output more than strategy, perks, or company culture combined.
 Take a team of 10 with an average salary of $120,000.
 A conservative 10% productivity improvement from more effective management (which equates to a half-day a week) represents $120,000 in annual value.
-When you coach leaders, their team's numbers and results improve.
+When you coach leaders, their team’s numbers and results improve.

-The resignations you don't expect
+The resignations you don’t expect.

 Replacing a mid-level professional costs between 50% and 200% of their annual salary (SHRM, 2023).
 If coaching helps a leader retain one person who would otherwise leave, the engagement pays for itself, and in most cases it pays for itself several times over (like 3-7x referenced above).

-Decision quality
+Decision quality.

 This one is harder to quantify, but leaders and CFOs consistently rank it as the highest-value outcome.
 A leader who reads situations more accurately, catches problems earlier, and surfaces the right issues at the right time creates more value across every project and conversation where they engage.

-What actually changes when a leader gets coached?
+What changes when a leader gets coached?

 If you’re recommending coaching for a leader on your team, or considering it for yourself, you want to know what executive coaching results look like in practice.

 Self-awareness comes first.
-Coaching helps build an accurate, current picture: how you actually spend your time versus how you think you spend it, what your team experiences versus what you intend, and which of your strengths have become limitations at this level.
+Coaching helps build an accurate, current picture: how you spend your time versus how you think you spend it, what your team experiences versus what you intend, and which of your strengths have become limitations at this level.

 Tasha Eurich’s research found that while 95% of people believe they’re self-aware, only 10 to 15% demonstrate it in practice (Eurich, 2018, Insight).
 You can see it in specific moments: the leader who gives feedback that feels like criticism, the leader who cancels 1:1s during a busy quarter and wonders why their team trusts them less, the leader who manages meetings where three people talk constantly and seven check out.
 Coaching helps catch those patterns while they’re still fixable, before they cost you a resignation or a quarter of lost momentum.

-Once you're able to see those patterns, the behavioral shifts come faster.
-Leaders consistently change how they think about priorities, how they communicate to their teams, how they give and receive feedback, and how they recover when things go sideways.
+Once you’re able to see those patterns, the behavioral shifts come faster.
+Leaders consistently change how they think about priorities, how they communicate to their teams, how they give and receive feedback, and how they recover when things go wrong.
 Their teams often notice before they do.

 (For a broader view of what executive coaching is and how it works, see What is Executive Coaching: The Complete 2026 Guide.)